MagicForrest/DGVMBenchmarks/README.md

 # TellMeEurope

 TellMeEurope is a benchmarking report using the functionality of DGVMBenchmarks tailored for European scale data input and simulation output.
 The report handles both spatial (gridded) and temporal (time-series) evaluation.
-As of this version the available file formats compatible with the evaluation structure are LPJ-GUESS (.out), NetCDF (.nc) ICOS, FLUXNET and SITE.
+As of this version the available file formats compatible with the evaluation structure are LPJ-GUESS (.out), NetCDF (.nc), aDGVM (.nc), aDGVM2 (.nc), ICOS, FLUXNET and SITE.
 ICOS and FLUXNET specially defined formats for ICOS and FLUXNET dataset time-series input, this is processed from raw station input (.csv) (should not be altered before use).
 SITE is a format to handle more general stations measurement data.
 For site the format handles .csv file types as most station data is in this format, additionally it also looks for a site name identifier "Site".

 Several different sets of benchmarks are defined.